MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

   [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/#!/Authentication/postLogin)
   ```

+- When we write key:value in our code
+  - We should avoid using field values as variables, such as `${variable}` or `show: 'Boolean'`
+  - Instead, we should use constants, such as `show: true.`

 ## Ordered list

 It is enforced to use `1.` only for all ordered lists for ease of maintenance.